 From the 2026 budget audit

-Roughly 1,105 Ft per taxpayer per year — 4,500 millió Ft in co-financing commitments to directly-managed EU programmes.
+Roughly 1,125 Ft per taxpayer per year — 4,500 millió Ft total, frozen at the current level with no expansion authorised.

 What you see — and what you don't